 - If the sponsor does not acknowledge or reply within the designated 30-day time period, the University retains the balance.

-Any remaining balance, less the recovered F&A costs, will then be transferred to the account provided by the PI/DBO, and the award is subsequently closed.
 If the residual balance is insufficient to recover the full F&A costs, the entire residual balance will be claimed as unrecovered F&A costs and no residual balance is returned to the PI.

-YSM Finance will:
+B. YSM Finance will:

-B. Transfer the residual balance to the account provided by the DBO once it has been determined by YSM that the transfer is appropriate.
+2. Transfer the residual balance to the account provided by the DBO once it has been determined by YSM that the transfer is appropriate.